Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: EXPERIMENTS

 \subsection{Model Training}

 Before training, both images $s_i$ and configurations $x_i$ were normalized to the range of $[0,1]$.
-On feedforward, our \MF{} model $G_{\theta}$ receive a sequence of~$k=8$ US images $\bar{s}_\ell$, such that each image $s_i$ is downsampled to a resolution of $224 \times 224$ and fed to the CNN block to extract feature maps.
-These feature maps are then flattened and concatenated into a temporal features vector that is used as the input for the RNN module, to output $k$ pressing vectors.
-Our \CBMF{} model $H_{\theta, \phi}$ works such that the encoder~$h^e_{\theta}$ is being fed with the images similar to the \MF{} model, and output $k$ configurations, that are then fed to the decoder~$h^d_{\phi}$ (additional RNN block), along with the features from the residual connection, in the same way that the extracted feature maps are being fed.
+On feedforward, our \MF{} model $G_{\theta}$ receives a sequence of~$k=8$ US images $\bar{s}_\ell$, such that each image~$s_i$ is downsampled to a resolution of $224 \times 224$ and fed to the CNN block to extract feature maps, which are then flattened, concatenated and fed into the RNN module to output~$k$ pressing vectors.
+Our \CBMF{} model $H_{\theta, \phi}$ works such that the encoder~$h^e_{\theta}$ is being fed with the images similar to the \MF{} model, and outputs $k$ configurations, that are then fed to the decoder~$h^d_{\phi}$ (an additional RNN block), along with the features from the residual connection.
 The decoder~$h^d_{\phi}$ is designed to output~$k$ predicted configurations.
-The entire architecture is detailed in Sec.~\ref{ssec:na} of the appendix.

-On back propagation, for the predicted configurations, the applied loss function for $N=32$ samples in a batch is the Mean Squared Error (MSE) on all configurations, i.e., A configuration $x_i$ is a vector of $17$ angles---$3$ for each finger excluding the thumb, $2$ for the thumb, and $3$ for the wrist, as depicted in Fig.~\ref{fig:conf_map}.
-For the predicted pressing vectors, the applied loss objective for $N=32$ samples in a batch, such that each sample is $k$ vectors of $M=5$ probabilities, is the Binary Cross Entropy (BCE) for all probabilities, i.e., To train the \MF{} model, we apply the loss function $\mathcal{L}_{BCE}$, and to train the \CBMF{} model, we apply the combined loss function $\lambda \mathcal{L}_{MSE} + \mathcal{L}_{BCE}$, where $\lambda$ is chosen using a trial-and-error procedure, as described in Sec.~\ref{ssec:lw} of the appendix.
+The entire architecture is detailed in \RefAppendix.
+On back propagation, for the predicted configurations, the applied loss function for $N=32$ samples in a batch is the Mean Squared Error (MSE) on all configurations, i.e., $\mathcal{L}_{\MSE} = \frac{1}{N \cdot k} \sum_{i \in N \cdot k} \norm{\hat{x}_i - x_i}_{2}^2.$ A configuration $x_i$ is a vector of $17$ angles, as depicted in Fig.~\ref{fig:conf_def}.
+For the predicted pressing vectors, the applied loss objective for $N=32$ samples in a batch, such that each sample is $k$ vectors of $M=5$ probabilities, is the Binary Cross Entropy (BCE) for all probabilities, i.e., $\mathcal{L}_{\BCE} = \frac{1}{N \cdot k \cdot M} \sum_{i \in M} \sum_{j \in N \cdot k} p^i_j \log \hat{p}^i_j + (1-p^i_j) \log (1-\hat{p}^i_j)$.
+To train the \MF{} model, we apply the loss function $\mathcal{L}_{\BCE}$, and to train the \CBMF{} model, we apply the combined loss function $\lambda \mathcal{L}_{\MSE} + \mathcal{L}_{\BCE}$, where $\lambda$ is chosen using a trial-and-error procedure (see the \RefAppendix).
 All training sessions were executed for $20$ epochs, to avoid overfitting.
-For the optimization method, Adam~\cite{DBLP:journals/corr/KingmaB14} was used for all tasks, with a learning rate of $0.001$.
+Adam~\cite{DBLP:journals/corr/KingmaB14} was used as the optimization method, with a learning rate of $0.001$.